 Bradley Birzer, a Notre Dame alumnus and history professor at Hillsdale College in Michigan, called O’Connell “a fierce man, a fierce priest and a fierce professor” who loved to quote Winston Churchill.
 In an Aug.
 20 tribute in the Catholic World Report, Birzer recalled a class during which O’Connell gave a full recitation of Churchill’s 1940 “Their Finest Hour” speech.

 “I was fairly certain that Churchill was, in fact, standing in our classroom,” Birzer wrote.
 “Whatever it was, Father O’Connell cast a spell over the entire classroom. … When (he) finished, I looked around the room.
 There was nothing but stunned silence and a number of tears flowing from the eyes of his students.”

 O’Connell’s other books included The Counter Reformation: 1558-1610; The Oxford Conspirators: A History of the Oxford Movement 1833-1845; Blaise Pascal: Reasons of the Heart; and Critics on Trial: An Introduction to the Catholic Modernist Crisis.

-A Mass of Christian Burial will be at 9:30 a.m.
+A Mass of Christian Burial was at 9:30 a.m.
 Wednesday, Aug.
 24, in the Basilica of the Sacred Heart at Notre Dame.
-Visitation will be from 4 to 6 p.m.
+Visitation was from 4 to 6 p.m.
 Tuesday at Kaniewski Funeral Home in South Bend.